 Is it as simple as this, that we can define all sin in this way?
-Yes, it is that simple, and we should always view sin as a matter of wills – fallen man rejects the will of God, and turns to do his own.
+Yes, it is that simple, and we should always view sin as a matter of human will – fallen man rejects the will of God, and turns to do his own.
 This definition is solely based on the fact that man is a creature and God is his Creator, and a relationship exists between the two out of which flows man’s responsibility.
 It is creature responsibility that is violated by all sin.
 This was true concerning Lucifer and the angels that rebelled with him.
 It was true concerning Adam’s sin.
 It is also true concerning every sin committed by fallen man since Adam’s time.

 There isn’t need for a more sophisticated definition to be conjured up out of our scholarly intellects.
 Allow me to show you, concerning this subject, where our pretentious scholarly thoughts usually take us.
 Man’s tendency is to think more highly of himself than he ought.
 Teachers and theologians are not immune to this error of reasoning.
 When we speak of man’s original created state it always seems we do a bit of exalting of man’s true original position.
 We do not want to speak much of man being a creature because this is perceived as base and lowly.
 We teach that man was created as a person, in the image and likeness of God, as if this makes him something different from being one of God’s creatures.
 We set up in error what we somehow define as two uniquely different states – man as a creature, but man also as a person – and then call this a great mystery that man is both at the same time.
-This is not sound thinking, but misguided.
+This is not sound thinking, but purposeful misguidance.